-The Arlington Cultural Council (ACC) exists to support public programs in our community that promote access, education, diversity and excellence in the arts, humanities and interpretive sciences.
+The ACAC Grants Committee (formerly Arlington Cultural Council) exists to support public programs in our community that promote access, education, diversity and excellence in the arts, humanities and interpretive sciences.
 Our funding derives from the Massachusetts Cultural Council (MCC), a state agency, which funds 329 local cultural councils throughout the state.

-The Council is committed to funding a diverse cross-section of activities supporting a broad variety of art forms, ongoing work of individual artists, projects serving specific local populations, and local cultural organizations.
+The Committee is committed to funding a diverse cross-section of activities supporting a broad variety of art forms, ongoing work of individual artists, projects serving specific local populations, and local cultural organizations.
 Meetings are once a month, usually second Monday evenings from 7:30-9pm at Arlington Town Hall Annex, 1st Floor Conference Room.
-The dates are posted on the Town website, and all areopen to the public.
+The dates are posted on the Town website, and all are open to the public.

-We also participate in Town Day, hold an annual Spring Celebration of the Arts to honor our grantees, and are now a member-at-large of the newly formed Arlington Commission for the Arts, a brand new umbrella organization of major arts and cultural organizations in Arlington, to consolidate energy, resources, personnel, ideas and an Events Calendar, among other initiatives.
+We also participate in Town Day, hold an annual Spring Celebration of the Arts to honor our grantees, and are a member-at-large of the Arlington Commission for Arts and Culture, an umbrella organization of major arts and cultural organizations in Arlington recently formed to consolidate energy, resources, personnel, ideas and an Events Calendar, among other initiatives.

-Currently recruiting new members, should the idea excite you of promoting the arts, please send an email to ArlingtonCulturalCouncil@gmail.com, come to a meeting or two and see how we aim to make Arlington a rich, arts-filled happening place to live, work and be!
-Some of our happiest moments are sharing community by partially funding such projects as Arlington Porchfest, Arts on the Bikeway, and East Arlington Public Art Initiative–celebratory murals on building exteriors that tell the story of theirsmall business owners.
+The Committee is currently recruiting new members!
+Should the idea of promoting the arts excite you, please send an email to ArlingtonCulturalCouncil@gmail.com, come to a meeting or two, and see how we aim to make Arlington a rich, arts-filled and happening place to live, work and be!
+Some of our happiest moments are sharing community by partially funding such projects as Arlington Porchfest, Pathways installations along the Minuteman Bike Path, and East Arlington Public Art Initiative–celebratory murals on building exteriors that tell the story of their small-business owners.

 http://www.mass-culture.org/Arlington–to apply for grant